eskutcheon/Purr-Patrol-Turret/README.md

 ### Additional Instructions
 1. Install requirements for the Raspberry Pi and primary desktop PC respectively via
+TODO: add separate requirements files later or add a setup.py since the installation of Pytorch may differ and I still need to give instructions to build OpenCV from source
 ```
     pip install -r requirements_rpi.txt
     pip install -r requirements_pc.txt